-The rise in popularity of digital transformation and cloud adoption has taken the business world by storm over the past few years.
-Migrating to the cloud is the first step, but managing a complex cloud environment can be a more difficult task.
+There is no doubt that the pandemic is fast-tracking digital transformation and cloud adoption for businesses across the globe.
+But whilst migrating to the cloud is the first step, managing a complex cloud environment can be a much more difficult task.

 What is an unmanaged cloud?

 An unmanaged cloud provides the core cloud services but with a ‘do it yourself’ model.
 The customer rents access to the infrastructure, but they are responsible for running it as well as all the tools and applications that run on top of it.

 Some examples of unmanaged clouds are AWS and Azure.
 A lot of unmanaged clouds have a pay-as-you-go pricing model, which can be appealing as a way to avoid wasting resources and money.
 However, using an unmanaged cloud does mean that you require an expert in-house IT team in order to manage the cloud, which can be expensive.